Commercial Real Estate Market Outlook

-According to CBRE Econometric Advisors, vacancy rates for most of the major property sectors showed improvement during the fourth quarter, with only the multifamily vacancy rate increasing:
+According to CBRE Econometric Advisors (“CBRE-EA”), vacancy rates for the three major commercial property sectors showed improvement during the fourth quarter, with only the multifamily vacancy rate increasing:

-Office – As of September 30, 2013, the national office vacancy level was 15.1%, down 10 basis points from the prior quarter and 50 basis points in the past year.
-The suburban office vacancy rate fell for the sixth consecutive quarter, while the downtown rate rose 10 bps in the third quarter, largely due to downsizing by financial and other professional services firms in Manhattan.
+Office – As of December 31, 2013, the national office vacancy level was 14.8%, down 30 basis points from the prior quarter and 60 basis points in the past year.
+The suburban office vacancy rate fell for the seventh consecutive quarter, while the downtown rate fell 10 bps in the fourth quarter, negating the 10 bps rise in the downtown vacancy rate last quarter.